Chart Color Schemes

 Residential development activity is lower than average in Killarney Vale according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers for Killarney Vale shows around 31 residential properties granted approval per year.
-Over the past five financial years, from FY-21 to FY-25, approximately 155 homes were approved, with an additional 13 approved so far in FY-26.
-This results in an average of about 0.2 new residents per year per dwelling constructed over these five years.
+Killarney Vale recorded around 31 residential properties granted approval per year.
+Over the past five financial years, from FY-21 to FY-25, approximately 155 homes were approved, with an additional 13 approved in FY-26.
+On average, 0.2 new residents were added per dwelling constructed over these years.

 Frequently Asked Questions - Development